-Erin Taylor Young is an award-winning humor writer, a podcaster, and the co-managing editor for Serenade Books, a publishing company she helped to found.
-Her books, Surviving Henry: Adventures in Loving a Canine Catastrophe and Still Surviving Henry: The Untold Stories, have been repeatedly accused of making readers laugh until they cry.
+Erin Taylor Young is a writing teacher, speaker, cohost of the Write from the Deep podcast, and the former co-managing editor for a publishing company she helped to found.
+She’s also an award-winning humor writer whose books, Surviving Henry: Adventures in Loving a Canine Catastrophe and Still Surviving Henry: The Untold Stories, have been repeatedly accused of making readers laugh until they cry.

 High resolution photos